MageMCU/MageMCU/README.md

 - Study the AVR Tool Chain - Essential Guide used for Makefile - [Standard C library for AVR-GCC](https://www.nongnu.org/avr-libc/user-manual/overview.html)
 	- [AVRdude Utility](https://github.com/avrdudes/avrdude)
 - [Using make and writing Makefiles](https://www.gnu.org/software/make/manual/make.html)
-	- When writing a MakeFile that uses avr-gcc, avr-objcopy and avrdude, Google search with the following keywords: **Makefile mFile Atmega328P Github**.
+	- When writing a MakeFile that uses avr-gcc, avr-objcopy and avrdude, Google search the keywords: **Makefile mFile Atmega328P Github**.
+Learning how to use these **MakeFile** templates is a great way to understand the AVR Tool Chain.

 ## Programming Language